Adem-Tozlu/Frontend-Mentor-Rezept/README.md

-# Frontend Mentor – QR Code component solution
+# Frontend Mentor - Recipe page solution

 This is a solution to the [Recipe Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor Challenges help you improve your programming skills by creating realistic projects.